Great Drives Along the Connecticut Coast Last Updated: November 2023

 - Lighthouse Point: Here you’ll see not only a fine old lighthouse but also a carousel that’s open for rides in summer.

-- Indian Point: Follow Route 337 to 142 in Branford to 1N to 146 to Indian Point, where you can order a shore dinner at Lenny’s Indian Head Inn.
+- Indian Point: Follow Route 337 to 142 in Branford to 1N to 146 to Indian Point, where you can order a shore dinner at Lenny’s Indian Head.

 - Stony Creek: After 146, keep an eye out for Thimble Islands Road, which goes to charming Stony Creek and a tour of the Thimble Islands.

-- Guilford Green: Now it’s on to Guilford and the famous Guilford Green (shopping, history) then up onto Rte.
-1 where a bed awaits.
+- Guilford Green: Now it’s on to Guilford and the famous Guilford Green (shopping, history) then not far, a bed cozy awaits.

 Route 154 – Old Saybrook to Haddam